gofractally/psibase/doc/psidk/src/specifications/app-architecture/plugins.md

 Furthermore, writing a plugin often requires detailed knowledge about how to correctly call service actions, and in what order.

 For these reasons, plugins should be thought of as the responsibility of the back-end / service developer.
-Correspondingly, they can be written in the same programming language as services (Rust).
+Correspondingly, they can be written in the same programming language as services.

 # Updating plugins